Nsisong-hub/Linux-Container/README.md

 | Slower boot time (like physical systems) | Instant startup like a normal process    |

 **Example:**
 If you allocate 4 GB of RAM to a VM, that RAM is reserved whether the VM uses it or not.
-With LXC, containers only use the RAM they actively need, allowing the host system to better manage and allocate resources across all running containers
+With LXC, containers only use the RAM they actively need, allowing the host system to better manage and allocate resources across all running containers.

+- **So now, here is the bigger picture for your better understanding...**
+Imagine you have a hypervisor running on a server with 16 GB of RAM.
+If you start up 4 virtual machines, each allocated 4 GB of RAM, the hypervisor reserves all 16 GB for those VMs, even if each VM is only actually using 1 GB.
+So even though the total active usage is just 4 GB, the entire 16 GB is considered allocated.
+As a result, if you try to start another VM, it won’t be allowed to run because there's no unallocated RAM available, even though, in practice, there is enough unused memory.

+So one of the problems with traditional virtualization is overallocation.
+Each VM must be assigned a fixed amount of resources (like RAM), and those resources are reserved regardless of whether the VM actively needs them.

+But with LXC, there is no such thing as resource overallocation for any particular container.
+Containers do not have fixed resources allocated to them.
+Instead, they all share the same underlying resources and use only what they need at any given time.

 ---